Minty-Meeo/Pikmin-1-Randomizer-Gecko/README.md

 This guide assumes you have a homebrewed Wii with [Cheat Manager](https://wiibrew.org/wiki/CheatManager) and [Gecko OS](https://wiibrew.org/wiki/Gecko_OS) installed.

 If one does not exist already, create a "txtcodes" folder on the root of your Wii's SD card.
-Copy the \*.txt files from [release.zip](https://github.com/Minty-Meeo/Pikmin-1-Randomizer/releases/download/v1/release.zip) into txtcodes on your SD card.
+Copy the \*.txt files from [release.zip](https://github.com/Minty-Meeo/Pikmin-1-Randomizer/releases/download/v1/release.zip) into the "txtcodes" folder on your SD card.

 On your Wii, open Cheat Manager and enable the desired patches, then generate a \*.gct file.